dail8859/SurroundSelection/README.md

 # SurroundSelection
-Notepad++ plugin to automatically surround the selection in quotes/brackets/parenthesis/etc. This can also be used on multiple or rectangluar selections.
+Notepad++ plugin to automatically surround the selection in quotes/brackets/parenthesis/etc. This can also be used on multiple or rectangular selections.

 **Note:** This is still in early development.
 It has not been tested with non-US keyboard layouts.